DataDog/datadog-api-client-ruby/docs/v1/SyntheticsApi.md

 Trigger some Synthetics tests for CI

-Trigger a set of Synthetics tests for continuous integration
+Trigger a set of Synthetics tests for continuous integration.

 ### Example